-For example, you can customize the ID and password prompts.
-You can use meaningful language for these prompts such as Enter ID: and Enter Password: (which are the defaults), or you can create a subterfuge such as System Down, Try Later.
-Only authorized users know that they must enter their user ID or password at a prompt such as this.
+Second, you can customize the user name and password prompts.
+You can enter meaningful language for these prompts such as Enter Name: and Enter Password: (which are the defaults), or you can create a subterfuge such as \\\System Down, Try Later\\\.
+Only authorized users know that they must enter their user name or password at a prompt such as this.